xugang1218/HiGay/README.md

 # HiGay
-say hello to github at first
+say hello to github at last